wp-plugins/revisionary/readme.txt

 == Changelog ==

 = 1.1.10-dev =
+* Feature : Option to prevent Revisors from viewing other user's drafts and regular pending posts (imposes edit_others_drafts cap requirement)
 * Compat : CForms (and possibly other plugins) - tinyMCE buttons were suppressed

 = 1.1.9 - 18 Jan 2012 =